CorndelWithSoftwire/DevOps-Course-FAQs/Modules/Module_3/Project_Exercise/hints.md

 <details markdown="1">
 <summary markdown="1">
-I'm getting an import error
+I'm getting an import error or "Starting path not found" error
 </summary>

-Your tests need to be recognised as a python package; you should add an `__init__.py` file to your test directories in order to import code from within the `todo_app` folder.
+Your tests folder needs to be recognised as a Python package: add an empty `__init__.py` file to any test directories.

 </details>